 - Paintings or other similar pictures

 To apply for Artists Exemption, you must be a resident or ordinarily a resident who treats an EU Member State or an EEA State as your permanent home.

 Your work must be both creative and original.
-It must be considered to have some cultural or artistic merit.
-It doesn’t have to have both cultural and artistic merit, either one is fine.
+The work must be considered to hold cultural or artistic merit.
+It doesn’t have to have both cultural and artistic merit, either one is fine...

 It has artistic merit if; it enhances to a significant degree the canon of work in the relevant category in its quality of form and/or content.

 Want to Claim Your Artist Exemption Tax Refund or File Your Self Assessed Taxes?

 But wait, how do Revenue decide if a piece of art is exempt from tax?

 We know what you're thinking...
 'Aren't Revenue a government agency who deal with customs, taxes and the likes?
 How the hell do Revenue decide what has cultural or artistic merit?'

 To answer this common question; The Arts Council put together a comprehensive document with rigorous guidelines that must be used when determining whether a piece of work meets the criteria.

 These guidelines were drawn up under the provisions of the Taxes Consolidation Act we mentioned earlier – they were intended to help the Revenue Commissioners decide on what has recognisable artist or cultural merit.
 Revenue may sometimes consult with The Arts Council to help reach a fair decision.
 The guide goes into detail about what is and is not the type of work that will be considered for IT exemption.